thegooddocsproject/templates/api-reference/api-reference-guide.md

 This `api-reference-guide` document provides extra writing tips describing **HOW** to fill in each of the sections within the [`api-reference-template`](api-reference-template.md) file.

-- _Document version_: 0.0.1
+- _Document version_: 0.1
 - _Last updated_: June 27, 2022

 ## Overview

+Application Programme Interface (API) references are technical manuals that provide API specifications and integration instructions to help your audience understand the product.
+The audience can vary based on your product user groups, and they can be technical or non-technical.

-API references are technical manuals that provide the specifications and integration instructions of APIs.
-An accurate, concise, well-structured API documentation facilitates the adoption of APIs and increases the overall user experience.
+Accurate, concise, well-structured API documentation facilitates efficient adoption of APIs and increases the overall user experience.

 The [`api-reference-template`](api-reference-template.md) is designed to help you build the API documentation efficiently and keep it consistent in both format and appearance.

-## Before writing the API references

-- Familiarize yourself with the API protocol.
-If possible, try making some API calls in a testing environment.
-This API reference template works best with the REST API protocol.
-If you are working with other protocols, you may need to adjust the organization of some sections.
-- Interact with your API developers to learn about the APIs that you are documenting.
-Understand the data models and the logical connections between the API endpoints.
-- Discuss the logic of grouping the API endpoints.
-Although grouping the endpoints by resource type is a common practice, as used in this template, it is also possible to group them by use case or other characteristics that better suit the user's needs.
-- Conduct some user research about how the audience of your documentation would use the APIs.
-Identify the programming languages that your audience would most likely adopt to interact with your APIs.
-- Explore the possibility of auto-generating the API references.
-- Optimize the visual presentation of the API references by applying customized stylesheet, such as using syntax highlighting, table of contents, multi-column layout, etc.

 ## Document structure